msobanjo/courseware/topics/git/modules/cloning/README.md

 <!--TOC_END-->
 ## Overview
 `git clone` allows the cloning of a repository to a newly created directory.
-Additionally the command creates remote tracking branches for the ones in the repository and checks out the initial branch which is the current active branch.
+Additionally, the command creates remote tracking branches for the ones in the repository and checks out the initial branch (which becomes the current active branch).

-Once the cloning is done `git fetch` can be executed without additional arguments to get updates for the remote branches.
-Similarly a `git pull` without arguments would merge the remote branch into the current branch.
+Once the clone is created, `git fetch` can be executed, without additional arguments, to get updates for the remote branches.
+Similarly, a `git pull`, without arguments, would merge the remote branch into the current branch.

 ### Cloning a repository
-In order to clone a repository there are a couple of prerequisites:
+In order to clone a repository, there are a couple of things you need to do first:
-* Git installed on the machine
+* Install Git on your machine
-* URL of the repository
+* Find the URL of the repository you want to clone

 To get the URL of the repository you would need to find a repository you would like to have on your machine.
 Once you you found the repository click on the *Clone or Download* and copy the URL. </br>